kkwong44/cappadocia-tours/README.md

 * Under the Source section, you need to select main from Branch in order to publish the site
 * You can suspend the published site by selecting none from Branch in the source section

-In order to commit the changes in the live site, always perform git push to upload the latest version of the development code to the remote repository.
+In order to commit any new changes to the live site, always perform git push to upload the latest version of the development code to the remote repository.

 *Screenshot - Github Pages*